MianAnas01/car-rental-hub/README.md

 # React + Vite

 <!-- To run the server  -->

 npm run dev

 <!-- to run backend -->

-go to backend directory and run following command nodemon server
+go to backend directory and run following command npm start

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.